nathanberry97/personalWebsite/posts/myNeovimConfig.md

 If you aren't interested in reading this post and just want to check out my dotfiles here is the [repo](https://github.com/nathanberry97/dotfiles), you'll find all the files relating to my neovim config in the nvim directory.
-I'll assume if you haven't ran off you are interested in my opinions, I'll cover just things I think are important else we'll be here all day.
+I'll assume if you haven't ran off you are interested in my opinions, I'm only going to cover things I think are important else we'll be here all day.
 The topics I am going to cover are: plugins, keybindings, and tweaks.

 ## Plugins